-REGISTRATION INFORMATION 2020 OHIO STORMWATER CONFERENCE Kalahari Resort and Conference Center - Sandusky May 6-8, 2020 13th Annual Ohio Stormwater Conference Conference Overview Recognizing that watershed and stormwater management involves people of varying disciplines and degrees of experience, our conference engages speakers experienced in many aspects of stormwater or water resource management.
+REGISTRATION INFORMATION 2020 OHIO STORMWATER CONFERENCE Kalahari Conference Center - Sandusky | August 26-28, 2020 13th Annual Ohio Stormwater Conference Conference Overview Recognizing that watershed and stormwater management involves people of varying disciplines and degrees of experience, our conference engages speakers experienced in many aspects of stormwater or water resource management.
 Speakers will address: examples of planning and design; new standards being developed; incorporating environmental goals into traditional stormwater areas; practice effectiveness; program administration and management; communications; as well as meeting regulatory requirements.
 Beyond learning from listening and dialogue with speakers, the conference provides an excellent opportunity to meet, network and collaborate with peers.
 Who Should Attend?

 Planned by a committee of professionals who deal with stormwater issues on a daily basis, the conference is appropriate for public and private engineers, planners, policy makers, scientists, managers, and elected officials throughout Ohio and the region.
 Those interested in innovative solutions to common issues relating to stormwater management should attend.
 Continuing Education A Certificate of Attendance will be provided to all individuals who attend the conference.
 This certificate, along with a copy of the agenda, will assist individuals needing to document professional development hours for their technical profession.
 We are also seeking to get approved hours from a variety of professions.
 Please contact Harry Stark with any questions at 216-385-5248 or hstark@ohstormwaterconference.com.
 Kalahari Conference Center Kalahari Resort and Conference Center is located at 7000 Kalahari Drive, Sandusky, Ohio 44870.
 Complete directions can be found on the conference website.
 Hotel Information The Conference Committee has secured group rates for the Kalahari Resort and Conference Center.
 We are pleased to announce that the Conference has secured a group rate of \$124 per night for the conference.
-These rates are in affect from May 5 - May 9, 2020.
-You need to secure your reservations prior to April 8, 2020.
 Booking Website: https://book.passkey.com/e/49897783 Go to the conference website and under hotel/travel is a direct link to the reservation page.
 Note: The Resort Fee has been waived and will not be charged on any guest room.
 The standard wording on their website and confirmation letters though cannot be changed so it will reference the Resort Fee but no fee will be assessed.
 Presented By The Ohio Stormwater Conference is presented annually by Tinker's Creek Watershed Partners and the Ohio Stormwater Association.

-Conference Schedule

-Tuesday, May 5, 2020

-8:00 a.m. - 5:00 p.m.

-Envirocert Review Classes Wednesday, May 6, 2020 9:00 a.m. - 2:00 p.m.
-Envirocert Review Exams 9:00 a.m. - 12:00 p.m.
-Inspection & Maintenance Recertification Class 9:00 a.m. - 2:00 p.m.
+Conference Schedule Tuesday, August 25, 2020 8:00 a.m. - 5:00 p.m.
+Envirocert Review Classes Wednesday, August 26, 2020 9:00 a.m. - 2:00 p.m.
+Envirocert Review Exams 9:00 a.m. - 2:00 p.m.
 MS4 Boot Camp Training Managing an Effective Stormwater Program!
 1:00 p.m. - 5:00 p.m.
 East Sandusky Bay (Putnam Marsh) Kayak/Canoe Tour 2:00 p.m. - 5:00 p.m.
 Green Infrastructure Bike Tour in Sandusky 6:00 p.m. - 10:00 p.m.
-Firelands Winery Dinner Event Thursday, May 7, 2020 Exhibit Area Open 9:00 a.m. - 12:00 p.m. and 1:00 p.m. - 7:30 p.m.
-7:30 a.m. - 8:30 a.m.
-Registration / Breakfast 8:30 a.m. - 10:00 a.m.
-Opening Session / Keynote Speaker 10:00 a.m. - 10:30 a.m.
+Firelands Winery Dinner Event Thursday, August 27, 2020 Exhibit Area Open 9:00 a.m. - 12:00 p.m. and 1:00 p.m. - 7:30 p.m.
+7:00 a.m. - 8:30 a.m.
+Registration / Breakfast 8:00 a.m. - 10:00 a.m.
+Opening Session 10:00 a.m. - 10:30 a.m.
 Morning Refreshment Break / Exhibits 10:30 a.m. - 12:00 p.m.
 Concurrent Sessions 12:00 p.m. - 1:30 p.m.
 Luncheon 1:30 p.m. - 3:00 p.m.
 Concurrent Sessions 3:00 p.m. - 3:30 p.m.
 Afternoon Refreshment Break / Exhibits 3:30 p.m. - 5:00 p.m.
 Concurrent Sessions 5:00 p.m. - 7:00 p.m.
-Opening Reception Friday, May 8, 2020 Exhibit Area Open 9:00 a.m. - 1:00 p.m.
+Opening Reception Friday, August 28, 2020 Exhibit Área Open 9:00 a.m. - 1:00 p.m.